-Immediately Following Your Facelift
+Immediately Following Your Facelift Procedure

-After your procedure, you will be sent home with fresh dressings.
-It’s important to follow your doctor’s instructions on when to remove the dressings, this will ensure your face heals properly.
-Usually, you will be told to remove the bandages when you wake up the following morning.
+After your surgery, you will be sent home with fresh dressings.
+It’s important to follow your doctor’s specific instructions on how and when to remove the dressings as this will ensure your incisions heal properly.
+Usually, it’s recommended to remove the bandages when you wake up the following morning.

 The Night After Surgery

 The easiest way to keep your head elevated is to sleep in a recliner.
-If you don’t have a recliner you can sleep with a few pillows under your head.
-It’s ideal for your head to be at a 45-degree angle and for you to not roll onto your face when sleeping.
+If you don’t have a recliner, you can sleep with several pillows under your head.
+It’s ideal for your head to be at a 45-degree angle and to not roll onto your face when sleeping.
 Properly elevating your head will help shorten recovery time.

-Next Few Days After Surgery
+The Next Few Days After Surgery

 The Follow Up Appointment

-The doctor will also look to make sure that the wounds look healthy and are healing correctly.
-If you notice any bleeding, heat around the incisions, yellow discharge, have a fever or have any complications before your scheduled appointment, you should call the doctor immediately.
+The doctor will also make sure that the wounds look healthy and are healing properly.
+If you notice any bleeding, the feeling of heat around the incisions, yellow discharge, have a fever, or experience any complications before your scheduled appointment, you should call the doctor immediately.

-Your daily care is important to ensure there are no complications or infections.
+Daily care is important to ensure there are no complications or infections.
 You should follow all wound care directions specified by your doctor.